eventuallyc0nsistent/arachne-ui/README.md

 #Arachne

-_WARNING: This project is stil in the nascent stage so needs a lot of manual configuration._
+_WARNING: This project is still in it's nascent stage so needs a lot of manual configuration._

 You can control your scrapy spiders through a flask app.
 All you have to do is upload your spiders into the __spiders/__ directory and controll them using the spiders web UI.